-Men and women whose ring fingers are longer than their index fingers are more likely to have an aptitude for sports.
+4. How good you are at sportsMen and women whose ring fingers are longer than their index fingers are more likely to have an aptitude for sports.
 The correlation is particularly strong, says "finger expert" Dr. John Manning, in middle and long-distance runners.

 5. That you are good at mathChildren with "masculinized" ring fingers — that is, longer than their index fingers — do better in math tests than in literacy tests, found scientists at the University of Bath.
 Alternately, children whose second and fourth fingers are the same length perform better in literacy tests.